briantam23/utilities-app/README.md

 * [Deploying to Heroku](#deploying-to-heroku)
 * [Tests](#tests)
 * [Contact](#contact)

+## Motivation
+I wanted to maintain my skills and keep up with the latest technologies such as TravisCI, LESS, D3, & React Hooks.

 ## What is Amazon S3?
 Amazon Simple Storage Service is storage for the Internet.
 It is designed to make web-scale computing easier for developers.